 Perform regular self breast examination – Like with most types of cancer, prevention is the most effective form of cure.
 Make it a habit to examine your breasts to look for possible symptoms of breast cancer: cysts and lumps, abnormal nipple discharge, pain in the nipple or breast, redness or scaliness of the skin, or swelling.

-See your doctor regularly – Consult your doctor regularly for a medical check up in Dubai, particularly if you have a family history of breast cancer.
+See your doctor regularly – Consult your doctor regularly for a skin specialist in dubai, particularly if you have a family history of breast cancer.
 Your doctor will prescribe that you undergo a breast ultrasound or a mammography, if you are a woman over the age of 35.
 This helps with the early detection and prevention of cysts.

-If you would like to seek the opinion of an expert, or you wish to schedule an appointment for a medical check-up, visit website url and find out how their team of highly qualified and experienced doctors can help you.
+If you would like to seek the opinion of an expert, or you wish to schedule an appointment for a medical check-up, visit healthbayclinic.com and find out how their team of highly qualified and experienced doctors can help you.